python/importlib_metadata/README.rst

 ``read_text`` takes the distribution package name and a filename in that package's info directory and return the text of that file.

+``requires`` takes the distribution package name and returns the dependencies for that package as a list of strings suitable for parsing by ``packaging.requirements.Requirement`` as found in the `packaging <https://pypi.org/project/packaging>` library.

 Support for Custom Package Installers
 =====================================